opendatasoft/ods-documentation/source/publishing_data/05_processing_data/processors/expression.rst

        * ``2 ^ 3`` returns ``8``
        * ``column_1 + column2``
    * * ``and``, ``&&``, ``or``, ``||`` (return a boolean)
-     * Boolean operators: and, and, or, or
+     * Boolean operators: and, or
      * * ``true and true`` returns ``true``
        * ``true && false`` returns ``false``
        * ``true or false`` returns ``true``